 May 7: Los Angeles-based entertainment broker Michael Ovitz announces he will spearhead a $750-million proposal to build a stadium in Carson, California, in an effort to bring the NFL back to L.A.

 March 23: The NFL expansion committee awards an expansion team to Cleveland.
 McNair, Harris County Judge Robert Eckels and Mayor Lee Brown meet with Tagliabue for the first time as a group at the owners' meeting held in Houston.

 Oct.
 17: In reaction to Tagliabue's comments, officials from the Houston Livestock Show and Rodeo (HLS&R) say they will push for the building of a domed stadium that the Rodeo will share with an NFL team, as opposed to renovating the Astrodome.
 It marks the Rodeo's first public statement in support of McNair's efforts.

 Oct.
-15: NFL commissioner Paul Tagliabue praises the early plans of Bob McNair and Houston for an expansion franchise at the NFL Owners' Meetings.
+15: NFL commissioner Paul Tagliabue praises the early plans of Robert C. McNair and Houston for an expansion franchise at the NFL Owners' Meetings.

 July 3: Houston Oilers owner Bud Adams gets the green light to move his team to Nashville, Tennessee.
 U.S. District Judge Lynn Hughes signs the final consent judgment in the lawsuit against the team after all parties involved agree to a settlement.

-June 18: The NHL bypasses Chuck Watson and Bob McNair's efforts to bring an expansion hockey club to Houston.
+June 18: The NHL bypasses Chuck Watson and Robert C. McNair's efforts to bring an expansion hockey club to Houston.
 The pair moves on to their next project - returning the NFL to Houston.